Butcher’s Hook is cockney rhyming slang for Look

-Butcher's Hook is used across London and beyond, and widely understood throughout the UK.
-It’s classic Cockney Rhyming Slang.
-It's a straightforward rhyme with no humourous intent - Butcher's Hook simply refers to the double-ended hook with which butchers would hang up joints of meat.
+It’s a straightforward rhyme with no humorous intent – butcher’s hook simply refers to the double-ended hook with which butchers would hang up joints of meat.